PFQNiet/mkw-lounge-tracker/README.md

 ### Notes
 - Requires camera permission (browser will prompt).
+- All camera usage is locally processed on your device.
 - Works best in Chrome/Edge/Firefox; iOS Safari supported with `playsinline`.
 - OCR uses tesseract.js via CDN; no server, no build step.